Cricket: Australia slaps 12-month bans on Smith and Warner

 Smith and Warner have also been stood down from their Indian Premier League (IPL) teams for 2018, representing a significant loss of income after the Rajasthan Royals and Sunrisers Hyderabad had paid $1.84-million respectively for their services.

-“First, we waited for ICC’s (International Cricket Council) decision, after that Cricket Australia’s and then we decided on the matter,” IPL chairman Rajeev Shukla told reporters.

 “We have decided to bar them from this season.
-The replacements will be made available to the two teams.
-We did not take any decision in haste, it was a well thought-out decision.”
+The replacements will be made available to the two teams,” IPL chairman Rajeev Shukla told reporters.

 There is more financial fallout possible with multinational electronics company LG having already said they will not renew a sponsorship with Warner, while several other partners of Cricket Australia are reviewing their positions in light of the embarrassing scandal.